Polynomial Log-Marginals and Tweedie's Formula : When Is Bayes Possible?: A Bayesian view of empirical decision rules

 \begin{theorem} Let $\varphi(y\mid\mu)=\exp\{\mu y-\tfrac12\mu^2\}\,\varphi(y)$ be the $\NormRV(\mu,1)$ exponential-family form, where $\varphi$ is the $\NormRV(0,1)$ density, and let $m(y)=\int \varphi(y\mid\mu)\,dF(\mu)$ be the marginal induced by a prior $F$ on $\mu\in\mathbb{R}$.
 If $\log m(y)$ is a polynomial of degree $K\ge 3$ on $\mathbb{R}$, then there is no such prior $F$.
 In other words, for all prior measures $F$ supported on $\mathbb{R}$, and for all nonzero choices of $\beta_1 , \ldots , \beta_K $,

 If $K=2$, then $F$ must be (possibly degenerate) Gaussian. \end{theorem}

-Hence, Efron's Empirical Bayes rule is therefore not a formal Bayes rule, in that it cannot arise from a valid application of Tweedie's formula under any prior.
+Hence, Efron's empirical Bayes rule is therefore not a formal Bayes rule, in that it cannot arise from a valid application of Tweedie's formula under any prior.
 The only exception is $K = 2$, implying that $F$ is Gaussian.
 Interestingly, when $\log m(y)$ is quadratic ($K=2$), Tweedie's formula gives $\E(\mu_i\mid Y_i = y)=(1-1/V)y$ for a normal marginal $\NormRV(0,V)$, and replacing $1/V$ by the unbiased estimator $(n-2)/\sum_{j=1}^n y_j^2$ yields the James--Stein estimator \citep{efron2011tweedie}.
+We note that the argument extends trivially to other smooth bases, such as spline expansions, since these do not define entire functions on the complex plane and therefore cannot yield a valid prior either.

 \citet{koenker2014convex} cast two EB estimators as convex programs: (i) a direct MLE of the marginal density $m$ under the shape constraint that $c(y)=\tfrac12 y^2+\log m(y)$ is convex : this enforces monotonicity of $\delta(y)=y+m'(y)/m(y)=c'(y)$ and yields a piecewise-linear $c$, so $\delta(y)=c'(y)$ is piecewise constant; and (ii) a Kiefer--Wolfowitz NPMLE of the mixing law $F$ via a finite-dimensional convex dual whose solution is atomic (with at most $n$ support points), with interior-point implementations delivering substantial speedups over EM while retaining excellent risk performance.
 For the \citet{koenker2014convex} estimator, all Gaussian convolutions do satisfy the convexity of $c$, but convexity is only necessary, not sufficient.
 Additional conditions are given by the following result adapted from Theorem~VIII.6.3 of \citet{widder1955convolution}.